smockle/contrast/README.md

 ## Testing

 `contrast` includes several unit tests.
-After cloning the `contrast` repo locally, run `yarn install` in the project folder to install dependencies.
-Run `yarn test` to execute the tests.
+After cloning the `contrast` repo locally, run `npm install` in the project folder to install dependencies.
+Run `npm test` to execute the tests.

 ## References